OffcierCia/DeFi-Developer-Road-Map/README.md

 #

-Also, you can order an audit or investigation of stolen funds from one of my friend companies:
+Also, you can order an audit from any of my friend companies:

 - [Pessimistic.io](https://pessimistic.io)
 - [Hexens.io](https://hexens.io)

-Don't forget to mention that you are my referral, I get a small commission and you get VIP treatment!
+Don't forget to mention that you are from me 🙂

 User donations have been and still are my main source of income.
 It helps to avoid affiliations and engagements.
 I really care about what I do and I'm glad you like it!
 You can also buy the works of my good friend and artist - all proceeds will go to create a book about blockchain with a unique design: